lieenn/Tetris/README.md

 - The game ends if the blocks reach the top of the grid, preventing further tetrominoes from falling.
 - The player can restart the game at any time.
 - As the game progresses, the falling tetrominoes speed up, challenging the player's reflexes and strategy.

-Enjoy the challenge and aim for a high score in this classic Tetris experience!